 What is the Next Step?

 First, if the status certificate indicates a pending lawsuit, you might want to contact the condo corporation to confirm the information is accurate and current.
 Sometimes, status certificates might reflect cases already concluded or settled between the parties because their records have not been updated.
-If there is a legal proceeding against the condo corporation, it is essential to seek approval from your lender immediately to avoid funding delays (or no funding at all) before the expiration of condition timelines in your offer.
+If there is a legal proceeding against the condo corporation, you should seek approval from your lender immediately to avoid funding delays (or no funding at all) before the expiration of condition timelines in your offer.

 At Insight Law Professional Corporation, we understand that purchasing property can be daunting.
-That’s why, as a Toronto real estate lawyer, we are here to help.
-Contact us if you are refinancing, purchasing, or selling real estate.
+Contact our real estate lawyer if you are refinancing, purchasing, or selling real estate.

 The information provided above is of a general nature and should not be considered legal advice.
 Every transaction or circumstance is unique, and obtaining specific legal advice is necessary to address your particular requirements.
 Therefore, if you have any legal questions, it is recommended that you consult with a lawyer.